xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/2-how-to-make-our-ideas-clear.md

 But in omitting all mention of any higher perspicuity of thought, they simply mirror a philosophy which was exploded a hundred years ago.
 That much-admired "ornament of logic"
--- the doctrine of clearness and distinctness
--- may be pretty enough,
-but it is high time to relegate to our cabinet of curiosities the antique bijou, and to wear about us something better adapted to modern uses.
+-- the doctrine of clearness and distinctness -- may be pretty enough, but it is high time to relegate to our cabinet of curiosities the antique bijou [antique jewel], and to wear about us something better adapted to modern uses.

-The very first lesson that we have a right to demand that logic shall teach us is, how to make our ideas clear; and a most important one it is, depreciated only by minds who stand in need of it.
+The very first lesson that we have a right to demand that logic shall teach us is, **how to make our ideas clear**; and a most important one it is, depreciated only by minds who stand in need of it.

 To know what we think, to be masters of our own meaning, will make a solid foundation for great and weighty thought.